Greetings and welcome to TasteFood!

 This blog chronicles a culinary journey that begins and ends at the kitchen table.
 In 1991 I moved from Boston to Paris to study cooking at Le Cordon Bleu.
 I returned to the U.S. 17 years later with my Danish husband, 2 children and previous addresses in Geneva, London and Copenhagen.

-Every country has its unique traditions reinforced with food, and there is no better way to immerse oneself in a new culture than to have a seat at its kitchen table.
+Every country has its unique traditions, and there is no better way to immerse oneself in a new culture than to have a seat at its kitchen table.
 We speak many languages, yet cooking and eating are universal, connecting us to our family, friends and new aquaintances, no matter the spoken word.

 In our well traveled life, our kitchen table has had countless visitors.
 It’s been the gathering point for new and old friends, while reinforcing the importance and pleasure of the family dinner.
 I am often asked where I feel is my home, and I answer it’s wherever the kitchen table is.
 I call this Kitchen Table Philosophy, and would like to share it with you through my stories and recipes on TasteFood.
 So, please pull up a chair and get comfortable.
 I promise there will be something good to eat.